UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/artifacts/id5/README.md

 - Quinn Brown
 - Zander Rommelaere
 ##### Absent
+- None

 ## Project Reflection
 ### Undiagnosed bugs
-Estimation derived using the Capture-Recapture method from:
+Our estimation is derived using the Capture-Recapture method described in:
 1. S. Biffl, .
 "Evaluating defect estimation models with major defects".Journal of Systems and Software 65, no.1 (2003): 13-29.
 2. Otis, David L., Kenneth P. Burnham, Gary C. White, and David R. Anderson.
 “Statistical Inference from Capture Data on Closed Animal Populations.”
 Wildlife Monographs, no. 62 (1978): 3–135. http://www.jstor.org/stable/3830650.

-Let the total population of bugs be defined as $N$, the number of bugs found by teams A and B be $n_A$ and $n_B$, respectively, and let the number of bugs found by both teams be $m$.
+Let the total population of bugs be defined as $N$, the number of bugs found by teams A and B during our bug party to be $n_A$ and $n_B$, respectively, and let the number of bugs found by both teams be $m$.
 Then, from Otis et al, our total population of bugs would be:

 $$N=\frac{n_An_B}{m}=\frac{3 \times 4}{2}=12$$

 Therefore given the tested scope, we likely have 6 undiagnosed bugs.
-However, because our PCA calculations are not connected to the UI, they were not included in this testing.
-The PCA specific sections of the code are approximately 5% of our source code.
+However, because not all of our PCA calculation flows are connected to the UI, they were not totaly covered in this testing.
+The untested PCA specific sections of the code are approximately 5% of our source code.
 Therefore, the adjusted number of bugs as of yet undiagnosed is:

 $$N_{total}=120.95=12.6313$$
 $$N_{undiagnosed}=N_{total}-N_{found}=13-6=7$$

 We estimate that there are 7 undiagnosed major and minor bugs remaining in the system.

 ### Deprioritized Work
 This section provides a discussion on the work that was originally scoped during the project onset, but was de-prioritized and wasn't completed.
 A full breakdown of the issues that were de-prioritized can be found [here](https://github.com/orgs/UniversityOfSaskatchewanCMPT371/projects/8/views/8) but this discussion will focus on the issues labled as `High Priority`.

-The three features that we had originally planned to have complete, in addition to out current feature set, were:
+The three features that we had originally planned to have complete, in addition to our current feature set, were:
 1. [Change 3D Space Orientation](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/issues/21)
 2. [Implement UI-side PCA interactions](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/issues/23)
 3. [Save a PCA as a data point](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/issues/25)

 For the firt card, [Change 3D Space Orientation](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/issues/21), we spiked out some initial implementations but nothing was co-operating that well.
 We decided to de-prioritize this work in favour of a CSV reader refactor to make it more memory efficent.
 Additionally, given the ability to scale the virtual space, we felt that it was a modest stop-gap solution as one could walk around the smaller graph.
 Our plan was to bind panning and rotating of the graph to the joysticks on the VR controllers.

-The second and third cards,[Implement UI-side PCA interactions](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/issues/23) and [Save a PCA as a data point](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/issues/25), go together as they would have wrapped up and formalized our PCA implementation.
-We were having enough work getting data displayed in and efficient manner that it was decided to always calculate PCA on all the numeric columns of the loaded dataset.
-This renders some PCA functionality, but does not provide the subset analysis or any way for a user to provide custom PCA configurations.
+The second and third cards, [Implement UI-side PCA interactions](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/issues/23) and [Save a PCA as a data point](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/issues/25), go together as they would have wrapped up and formalized our PCA implementation.
+We were having enough work getting data displayed in an efficient manner that it was decided to always calculate PCA on all the numeric columns of the loaded dataset and save them.
+This renders some PCA functionality, but does not provide the ability for users to fine-tune their analysis, or run PCA on a subset of the data.